 Why Study Sociology at Taylor?

-Our students get an amazing amount of individual attention along with unique, practical experiences setting our program apart from other colleges and universities.
+Our students get an amazing amount of individual attention along with unique, practical experiences.
 With planned trips to correctional facilities, homeless shelters, and refugee centers as well as international opportunities in Rwanda, Uganda, Korea, Japan, and India, you will have the opportunity to broaden your perspective under the guidance of encouraging faculty.

-What type of student would be ideal for the Sociology Department?
+What type of student is ideal for Taylor's sociology department?

-Sociology is a rapidly expanding field embracing a sense of history, an appreciation of human diversity, and recognizes the interconnectedness of social life.
-The major looks beyond people’s individual motivations or psychological foundations, and provides a framework for the understanding of how social hierarchy and social location (i.e., gender and race) influences thinking, behavior, and opportunities.
+Sociology is a rapidly expanding field embracing a sense of history, appreciating human diversity, and recognizing the interconnectedness of social life.
+The major looks beyond people’s individual motivations or psychological foundations, and provides a framework for the understanding of how social hierarchy and social location influences thinking, behavior, and opportunities.

 What professional growth opportunities are there outside the classroom?

-You will have the opportunity to participate in a variety of sociology research projects with topics ranging from how scripture influences social and personal behavior to immigration experiences of refugees.
-You also have opportunities to engage and serve through campus events like Social Justice Week, conferences, and organizations including:
+You will have the opportunity to participate in a variety of sociology research projects with topics ranging from how Scripture influences social and personal behavior to immigration experiences of refugees.
+You also have opportunities to engage and serve through campus events like Social Justice Week, conferences, and organizations like these in the following locations:

 - Damien Center